tcashel/ai_agent_testing/README.md

 ## Repository Organization

-This monorepo is organized into the following structure:
+This monorepo has been reorganized into a clean structure with frameworks in one directory and use cases in another.
+The organization is as follows:

 ```
 ai_agent_testing/